-Using a fork, gently fluff up the ganache to create a bark-like effect of the cake.
+Using a fork, gently fluff up the ganache to create a bark-like effect.
 By now, your cake will be starting to look like a 'proper' chocolate log.
-If the chocolate has become too soft then pop the cake into the fridge for ten minutes to harden it up again.Continue to 9 of 9 below.
+If the chocolate has become too soft, then pop the cake into the fridge for 10 minutes to harden it up again.Continue to 9 of 9 below.

 09 of 09

 Add Snow and Decorate as You Wish

-Now it is time to add the finishing touches to your log.
-Snow is one of the most immediate effects you can make.
-Place icing sugar into a fine sifter or use a sieve and shake gently over the cake moving from side to side to prevent the icing sugar from clumping.
+Now it's time to add the finishing touches to your log.
+Snow is one of the easiest effects to add.
+Place icing sugar into a fine sifter or use a sieve and shake gently over the cake, moving from side to side to prevent the icing sugar from clumping.

-Finish the decorating as you wish with leaves, berries, maybe you have a Santa or other tiny figures, how you finish it is up to you.
+Finish the decorating as you wish with leaves, berries, a Santa or other tiny figures—how you finish it is up to you.

 The cake should be eaten within 24 hours and keep stored in an airtight tin in the fridge.